 How to prevent Syphilis

-Prevention is better than cure is the most common phrase heard when it comes to disease study.
-If we implement it in our lives, we may avoid several chronic conditions.
+Prevention is better than cure is the most common phrase in disease studies.
+We may avoid several chronic conditions if we implement them in our lives.

 In the case of STIs, prevention is almost similar to all infectious diseases but also has specific preventive measures.